*Last Updated 10/1/2020

 Native Deodorant is in the “Grey Area”.

-I’ve received a response from Native confirming they and their suppliers do not test on animals, however, they only mentioned where they ship to not where they sell products.
-It should also be noted that Native is owned by a non-cruelty-free parent company, Procter & Gamble.
+Our team has received an email response from Native confirming they and their ingredient suppliers do not test on animals, however, they only mentioned where they ship to not where they sell products.

 Native Natural Deodorant by Native Cosmetics